Indonesian Car Brands

 Marlip Logo

-Indonesian company Marlip Indo Mandiri produces electric mini cars, commuter electric cars, golf carts, and other compact vehicles.
-And from 2005 to 2012, it produced microcars under the Marlip brand, which also ran on electric motors.
-Each brand’s car was marked with a round logo with an abstract pattern.
-In the lower half of the circle were two triangles.
+Indonesian company Marlip Indo Mandiri makes electric mini cars, electric commuter cars, golf carts, and other compact vehicles.
+From 2005 to 2012, it produced micro-cars under the Marlip brand, which were also powered by electric motors.
+The cars of each brand had a circular logo with an abstract design.
+In the lower half of the circle, there were two triangles.
 They were arranged symmetrically – one on the right and one on the left.
 They were separated by space.
-And on top, parallel to the edges of the triangles, two vertical lines were drawn.
-Silver stripes and an outer bezel of the same color contrasted with the dark gray base.
+At the top, parallel to the edges of the triangles, two vertical lines were drawn.
+Silver stripes and an outer rim of the same color contrasted with the dark gray base.

 Perkasa